 The new valley of death is created simply because funding for the mid-TRL research (to stay in the current lingo) is drying up.

 The valley of death we are now seeing is consequently a question of system design rather than a problem of translation and the fault of this is consequently with those making the game rather than the players (aii, I can’t get rid of those sports metaphors…).

 Why does this happen?

-I’m sure there are many reasons, cut to the chase and suggest a simple diagnosis that consists of four parallel components which are:
+I’m sure there are many reasons, but I will cut to the chase and suggest a simple diagnosis that consists of four parallel components which are:

 - The development in politics,

 Politicians seems to be working in ever shorter cycles and hence the need to show results that resonates with the constituencies makes them prone to support the kind of activities – including in R&D – that delivers easily communicable results.
 TRL 3-5 research doesn’t fit that recipe.

 - The fallacy of mixing means and ends

 A lesson from the education system can serve as an illustrative example here.
 In educational politics there is a tendency to turn problems in to school subjects: The failing social fabric and the crisis of the “moral standards” or common values are translated into calls for citizenship education; the failure of Europe to create the next Google, Apple or Amazon puts innovation on the school curriculum in order to teach kids about innovation. in both cases you could argue that the rush for a solution results in a case of mixing up the end with the means.
 Although citizenship education might help clarify the understanding of society and innovation classes might help heighten awareness about entrepreneurship, neither is learned that way.
 It’s learned by doing it or living it and the introduction of a school subject is a meager substitute for that.

 In the same way, increasing the output of the innovation system isn’t strengthened by supporting more product development, but instead by ensuring that the entire innovation chain (or R&D eco-system) is in place.